andr-ew/rpls/README.md

 ![the triangle at the center of the rpls script.
 3 dots on the edges are labelled 'rec head', 'play head 1', 'play head 2'. the rotating edges of the triangle are labelled 'buffers'.
 K2 & K3 are labelled](/lib/doc/img/rpls-02.png)

-norns' keys are mapped in the top right:

 - **K2:** increment page
 - **K3:** freeze, buffers will loop the current contents. hold to clear.